 Even though we’ll discuss some generic hydraulic log splitter (Australia) maintenance procedures, each log splitter model has its features and design characteristics.

-Something that may be beneficial to one individual may not be advantageous to another.
+Something beneficial to one individual may not be advantageous to another.
 Please make a point to pull out that manual and give it a last once-over before moving on.

 2. Check the hoses for damage.